Restaurant Manager Salary

 Duties:

-• Ensures compliance with established safety and health policies and procedures
+• Ensures compliance with established health and safety policies and procedures.

-• Research new vendors and regularly review product quality
+• Researches new vendors and regularly reviews product quality.

 Tips for Writing Effective Job Descriptions